 Ben, born and raised in Ottawa, is a creative, energetic, and personable guy.
 After graduating with a Bachelor’s Degree in Economics, his journey led him to a Northern Cree community where he lived and worked for seven years.
 There, he found a connection to the land through the ministry of the people around him.
 He is passionate about supporting Indigenous-led initiatives that seek to bring healing to the land through Jesus Christ and is excited about the vision and mission of Rising Above.

-Daren George Wet’suwet’en – Staff (on medical leave)
+Daren George, Wet’suwet’en – Ministry Staff

-Nicole Banman – Administrative Assistant, head office
+Nicole Banman – Financial and Administrative Officer

 Johan and Kerrie have ministered in a variety of countries for over 20 years among several different cultural groups.
 Johan, a South African, began his work in the early 90’s among the Zulu people of South Africa.
 In 1996, he moved to Sudan to work among the Northern Sudanese Muslims.
 He met Kerrie, a Canadian, in Sudan where she was teaching English.
 They married in 2003 and continued working in Sudan until 2008 when they moved to Canada to work in the areas of mobilization and communications with their former organization.
 They currently live in Parry Sound, Ontario with their two children where they are currently working among the First Nations communities, in different areas, including Grief Recovery and Leadership Development.